MorAfrica

 Scopes & Constraints

-I redesigned MorAfrica's e-commerce website from end to end using Webflow's Content Management System (CMS).
-I designed 13 unique pages, of the 13 pages, 2 pages included a CMS filter system with attributes and sidebar with product search, check boxes and range sliders.
-Also included was an event calendar page of all upcoming and past events that allows the user to click out of the website to purchase tickets and find out more information.
-In addition, all product/artist pages include a customized tab section with expanded details and a customized cart and check out using Paypal and Stripe.
+We redesigned MorAfrica's e-commerce website from end to end using Webflow's Content Management System (CMS) which included a CMS filter with attributes and sidebar with product search, check boxes and range sliders with the help of Fin Sweet.
+Also included, was an event calendar page of all upcoming events and product/artist pages with a customized tab section and tab expansion for product details.

 Objectives